MSMortensen/DF_GMH_pipeline/README.md

 ```

 - Restart your computer
-- Go to Microsoft store
+- Go to Microsoft store and install your preferred version of Linux
+> If you want to have a Linux desktop the Kali version might be better.
+Open [this page](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242) and search for "Third option"
 - Install "Ubuntu 20.04.4 LTS" (a different version should be ok)
 - Open Ubuntu and choose username + password